anhinga/fluid/quil-auxiliary/quil-try/README.md

 # quil-try

-a small quil experiment, a modification of the default quil poject
+a small quil experiment, a modification of the default quil project

 ## Usage